Here’s Why We Celebrate Groundhog Day in the First Place

 Winter will not come again.”

 Eventually, Europeans started looking to animals’ hibernation patterns on Candlemas to predict the weather.
 Some watched to see if bears would come out of their dens, while the English looked for hedgehogs, and the French waited for marmots.
-Read up on these animal facts you probably have all wrong.

 Germans, whose tradition said a badger would walk out of its hole if there was snow but retreat back inside if the sun was out, brought the custom to the United States.
 The Pennsylvania Dutch gave it their own twist by replacing badgers with groundhogs, probably because the hibernating animals were so common in the Keystone State.